Whisky

 - The Whisky Castle in Tomintoul.
 Independent shop, owner offers genuine sampling and won't pressure you to buy.

-- Drop in on the visitor centre shops at Glenfiddich, Edradour, Aberlour, The Glenlivet.
+- Drop in on the visitor centre shops at Glenfiddich, Aberlour, The Glenlivet.
 Free coffee at some, free 5ml shop tasters occasionally.
 Don't expect a production-floor view.

 - The Spirit of Speyside Festival in May — some distilleries open warehouses for free or token (£5) tours during festival week.
 Book in January.